National Parks Typography Poster

 Orders with more than six posters, or orders where UPS 2-Day or 3-Day shipping has been selected are shipped out in a flat mailer.

 Orders are typically shipped the same day, or within one business day of purchase.

-Customers are provided with a USPS Tracking Number to track their orders.
+Customers are provided with a UPS Tracking Number to track their orders.

 There are no in-store pick up options at this time.

-Mailing tubes and flat mailers are recyclable, and we encourage our customers to recycle these materials.
+Mailing tubes and flat mailers are recyclable, and I encourage you to recycle these materials.